Please ensure Javascript is enabled for purposes of website accessibility Page 6: Providing Positive Feedback

 Revisit Mrs. Rodriguez's Classroom

 Mrs. Rodriguez decides to create a system for communicating with children during group time about whether they are following classroom rules.
 In the past, she had difficulty offering praise during group time without stopping the activity completely.
 To overcome this problem, Mrs. Rodriguez constructs a necklace that has the rules on one side and a thumbs-up picture on the other.
-By showing the appropriate side of the necklace, she can gently—and silently—remind her children about the desired behavior if they are not following the rules during an activity, or provide them with positive reinforcement if they are doing what they should.
+By showing the appropriate side of the necklace, she can gently and silently remind her children about the desired behavior if they are not following the rules during an activity or can provide them with positive reinforcement if they are doing what they should.

 lanyard_frontlanyard_back